Volume 65 Issue 5 May 2015

 Following the media rush to commemorate the First World War, Stephen Badsey is disappointed that television has so far failed to embrace the latest historical research on the conflict.

-Adrian Leak looks at the life of Bishop William Stubbs, the last of the amateur historians and arguably the discipline’s first professional.
+Bishop William Stubbs was the last of the amateur historians and arguably the discipline’s first professional.

 The First World War transformed women-only Somerville College.
 It became a hospital for convalescing soldiers, housed poets and writers and changed forever the fortunes of female students, writes Frank Prochaska.